-Note: Seller is liable for the accuracy of all representations made and Buyer is entitled to rely on the information.
+Note: Seller is liable for the accuracy of all representations made and Buyer may reasonably rely on the information.
 The representations are informational only and do not rise to the level of a contract condition or contingency absent relevant attached addenda.

-7-a.
-Length of property ownership

-7-b.
-Lead-Based Paint, if applicable [Digital REM search for: lead-based paint disclosure]

-- Applicable for residential property built prior to 1978 - Use Lead-Based Paint or Lead-Based Paint Hazard Addendum (2A9-T)
+- 7(a) Ownership: Length of Seller's property ownership - 7(b) Lead-Based Paint, if applicable [Digital REM search for: lead-based paint disclosure] - Applicable for most residential property built prior to 1978 - Use Lead-Based Paint or Lead-Based Paint Hazard Addendum (2A9-T) - 7(c) Owners' Association(s) & Dues - 7(d) Fuel Tank(s)/Fuel - Determine the location, type, and ownership of any fuel tanks on the property - Seller may continue to use any fuel through Settlement, but cannot remove or resell fuel from the tank

-7-c.
-Assessments

-7-d.
-Owners' Association(s) & Dues
+Note: Ability of Buyer to continue to use leased tanks after closing, especially underground ones, should be verified.

+7(e) Leases